 Professor of Physics and Astronomy, San Jose State University

 I teach Physics 50, the first semester of calculus-based physics for engineering and physical science majors.
 For more info, click here.
 I am also course coordinator for the Physics 49/50/51/52 sequence.
+If you are being blocked from registering for any of those courses, read this.
+For physics problem-solving videos, check out my YouTube Channel ProfKress and my Vimeo Channel ProfKress.

 Change-of-Major Adviser, Engineering Student Success Center